Bilayers and quasi-3D stacks of Jain series fractional quantum Hall states from parton construction: Parton description of the Jain states

 In the language of composite fermions (CF) [20], both the states corresponds to integral quantum Hall effect of the CFs at their effective filling of 2.
 However, the difference arises, within this framework, in the fact that for the $\nu=2/3$ state, the CFs see a negative (with respect to a fixed conventional direction) effective magnetic field.

-We first review the so-called parton description of these states [17].
-In this description, one imagines the electron to be made of constituent \textit{partons}, and the partons are glued together, through a \textit{gluon} degree of freedom, to constitute an whole electron.
+We first review the so-called parton description of these states [16-17] in general terms.
+In this description, one imagines the electron to be made of constituent \textit{partons}, and the partons are glued together, through a gauge degree of freedom, to constitute an electron.
 That is, the electron operator is written as $c = f_1 f_2 f_3$.
 For the $\nu=2/5^{th}$ state, $f_1, f_2$ carry electrical charge of $2e/5 $ and $f_3$ carries $e/5 $.
 For the $\nu=2/3^{rd}$ state, $f_1, f_2$ carry electrical charge of $2e/3 $ and $f_3$ carries $-e/3 $.
-Clearly any relabelling of the partons is a matter of our definition and should not change the composite object which is the electron $c$ here.
-This means that there is a redundancy in this labelling, and this redundancy is captured through the introduction of a gauge degree of freedom (dof), which is the gluon.
+Clearly any relabeling of the partons is a matter of our definition and should not change the composite object which is the electron $c$ here.
+This means that there is a redundancy in this labeling, and this redundancy is captured through the introduction of a gauge degree of freedom (dof).
 Another way to say this is that, if the partons are to consistently be held together to form an electron, there must be a mediating "glue" to hold them together (in the confinement phase), and this glue should be taken into the description separately as a degree of freedom.
-A fractionalized emergent phase of matter in which the partons are themselves the basic degrees of freedom and not the composite object (electrons) corresponds to the deconfined phase of the resulting gauge-matter theory arising out of this description [19].
-The next step in this description is to make an \textit{ansatz} that the individual partons occupy an integral quantum Hall state themselves.
+A fractionalized emergent phase of matter in which the partons are themselves the basic degrees of freedom and not the composite object (electrons) corresponds to the deconfined phase of the resulting gauge-matter theory arising out of this description.
+The next step in this description is to make an \textit{ansatz} that the individual partons occupy an integral quantum Hall state themselves [16-17].
+A parton description in this way is thus an effective shortcut to describe or obtain a low energy field theory for a given fractional quantum Hall state.
 For the $\nu=2/5^{th}$ state, $f_1, f_2$ are in $\nu'=1$ state while $f_3$ is in $\nu'=2$ state, and for the $\nu=2/3^{rd}$ state, $f_1, f_2$ are in $\nu'=1$ state while $f_3$ is in $\nu'=-2$ state.